Thivyadhanasegaran/webapp/README.md

 Whenever a new user account is created, the web application publishes a message to a Pub/Sub topic.
 This message contains relevant information in JSON format that will be utilized by a Cloud Function to send an email to the user and track the link verification process.
 • The payload (message) published to the Pub/Sub topic includes information as
 Username: The username of the newly created user.
 • All API calls from user accounts that have not been verified are now blocked until the user completes the email verification process.
-(GET/UPDATE api request)
+(GET/UPDATE api request).

 • Email Verification Process
 The email verification process involves the following steps: